haifangong/TRFE-Net-for-thyroid-nodule-segmentation/README.md

 ### Dataset and pretrained model
 This dataset will be made available after getting the approval of the related department.

-The pre-trained models can be downloaded from.
+The pre-trained models can be downloaded from https://pan.baidu.com/s/1i2srV0hIu_a9NLgkm1mpbw with extract code: dol7.

 ### Training and Evaluation
 Training script.